Andereoo/TkinterWeb/README.md

 To install TkinterWeb, simply type `pip install tkinterweb` in the command prompt or terminal.
 That's it!

 Or, you can also choose to install optional dependencies:
-* Use `pip install tkinterweb[javascript]` to also install JavaScript support.
+* Use `pip install tkinterweb[javascript]` to also install JavaScript dependencies.
-* Use `pip install tkinterweb[svg]` to also install Scalable Vector Graphics support.
-On Windows this might take some extra work.
+* Use `pip install tkinterweb[svg]` to also install Scalable Vector Graphics dependencies.
+Keep in mind these packages may not work on Windows out of the box.
 * Use `pip install tkinterweb[full]` to install all optional dependencies.

 ## Dependencies